How to travel between Matsuyama and Tokyo

 By highway bus

 Several overnight highway buses are operated daily between Tokyo and Matsuyama.
-The regular one way fare is 12,300 yen.
-Round trip tickets are available for 21,800 yen and are valid for 10 days.
+The regular one way fare is around 12,000 yen.
 This route is also served by discount buses companies that offer lower fares.
+Online reservations can be made through Willer and Japan Bus Online.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.

-Matsuyama has two main train stations: JR Matsuyama Station to the west of the city center and Matsuyama-shi Station, the main station of the local Iyotetsu Railways company in the south of downtown.
+Matsuyama has two main train stations: JR Matsuyama Station to the west of the city center and Matsuyama-shi Station (sometimes referred to in English as Matsuyama City Station), the main station of the local Iyotetsu Railways company in the south of downtown.
 Matsuyama Castle defines the city center, while Dogo Onsen is located on the northeastern outskirts of the city.

 To use the tram, board through the rear door just like on local buses.
 Payment is made with exact change upon exit through the front door.
 There are change machines to break bills and 500 yen coins inside the trams next to the driver.